-As of Autumn 2023, the major in Environmental and Urban Studies (ENST) will become the major in Environment, Geography and Urbanization (CEGU), pending final administrative approval.
-For all ENST majors declared before Autumn 2023, the ENST requirements will remain in effect.
+The major in Environmental and Urban Studies (ENST) is now the major in Environment, Geography and Urbanization (CEGU major).
+For all ENST majors declared before the CEGU major was launched, the ENST requirements will remain in effect.
 The new requirements for the CEGU major will go into effect as of Autumn 2023 for all newly declared majors.
 New requirements for the CEGU minor will also then replace those currently in effect for the ENST minor.
-Further details about the updated CEGU major and minor curriculum will be announced on this website in early 2023.

 The CEGU undergraduate major prepares students to understand and confront the wide-ranging societal, historical, and spatial dimensions of contemporary planetary environmental crises, including climate change, biodiversity loss, and other forms of large-scale socio-environmental transformation.
 Such issues are explored in diverse spaces, including cities and metropolitan regions; zones of extraction, agriculture, energy production and waste; dispersed settlement spaces and village ecologies; rangeland, forest and jungle landscapes; remote wildlands; and coastlines, rivers, watersheds, and oceans.
 The curriculum emphasizes a plurality of theoretical approaches to the histories and geographies of socio-environmental transformation, underscoring the contested character of environmental knowledge in a polarized and turbulent world order.